My unbiased and comprehensive take on retirement planning

 - Cost of health insurance

-I have included following categories/items in my Excel file:
+I have included the following categories/items in my Excel file:

 - REAL ESTATE, LIABILITIES, AND EXPENSES